aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-evpn-ipvpn-gateway-configuration.md

                 # Remote IPVPN Peer's BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
                 # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
                 bgp_as: <str; required>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    device_profiles:

+        # Profile Name
+      - name: <str; required; unique>

+        # Node is acting as IP-VPN Gateway for EVPN to MPLS-IP-VPN Interworking.
+The BGP peer group used for this is "bgp_peer_groups.ipvpn_gateway_peers".
+        # L3 Reachability is required for this to work, the preferred method to establish underlay connectivity is to use core_interfaces.
+        ipvpn_gateway:
+          enabled: <bool; required>

+          # Domain ID to assign to EVPN address family for use with D-path.
+Format <nn>:<nn>.
+          evpn_domain_id: <str; default="65535:1">

+          # Domain ID to assign to IPVPN address families for use with D-path.
+Format <nn>:<nn>.
+          ipvpn_domain_id: <str; default="65535:2">

+          # Enable D-path for use with BGP bestpath selection algorithm.
+          enable_d_path: <bool; default=True>

+          # Maximum routes to accept from IPVPN remote peers.
+          maximum_routes: <int; default=0>

+          # Local BGP AS applied to peering with IPVPN remote peers.
+          # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+          # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+          local_as: <str>

+          # IPVPN address families to enable for remote peers.
+          address_families: # default=['vpn-ipv4']
+            - <str>
+          remote_peers:

+              # Hostname of remote IPVPN Peer.
+            - hostname: <str; required; unique>

+              # Peering IP of remote IPVPN Peer.
+              ip_address: <str; required>

+              # Remote IPVPN Peer's BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+              # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+              bgp_as: <str; required>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    device_roles: # (1)!

+        # Role Name
+      - name: <str; required; unique>

+        # Node is acting as IP-VPN Gateway for EVPN to MPLS-IP-VPN Interworking.
+The BGP peer group used for this is "bgp_peer_groups.ipvpn_gateway_peers".
+        # L3 Reachability is required for this to work, the preferred method to establish underlay connectivity is to use core_interfaces.
+        ipvpn_gateway:
+          enabled: <bool; required>

+          # Domain ID to assign to EVPN address family for use with D-path.
+Format <nn>:<nn>.
+          evpn_domain_id: <str; default="65535:1">

+          # Domain ID to assign to IPVPN address families for use with D-path.
+Format <nn>:<nn>.
+          ipvpn_domain_id: <str; default="65535:2">

+          # Enable D-path for use with BGP bestpath selection algorithm.
+          enable_d_path: <bool; default=True>

+          # Maximum routes to accept from IPVPN remote peers.
+          maximum_routes: <int; default=0>

+          # Local BGP AS applied to peering with IPVPN remote peers.
+          # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+          # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+          local_as: <str>

+          # IPVPN address families to enable for remote peers.
+          address_families: # default=['vpn-ipv4']
+            - <str>
+          remote_peers:

+              # Hostname of remote IPVPN Peer.
+            - hostname: <str; required; unique>

+              # Peering IP of remote IPVPN Peer.
+              ip_address: <str; required>

+              # Remote IPVPN Peer's BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+              # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+              bgp_as: <str; required>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    devices:

+        # The Node Name is used as "hostname".
+        name: <str; required; unique>

+        # Node is acting as IP-VPN Gateway for EVPN to MPLS-IP-VPN Interworking.
+The BGP peer group used for this is "bgp_peer_groups.ipvpn_gateway_peers".
+        # L3 Reachability is required for this to work, the preferred method to establish underlay connectivity is to use core_interfaces.
+        ipvpn_gateway:
+          enabled: <bool; required>

+          # Domain ID to assign to EVPN address family for use with D-path.
+Format <nn>:<nn>.
+          evpn_domain_id: <str; default="65535:1">

+          # Domain ID to assign to IPVPN address families for use with D-path.
+Format <nn>:<nn>.
+          ipvpn_domain_id: <str; default="65535:2">

+          # Enable D-path for use with BGP bestpath selection algorithm.
+          enable_d_path: <bool; default=True>

+          # Maximum routes to accept from IPVPN remote peers.
+          maximum_routes: <int; default=0>

+          # Local BGP AS applied to peering with IPVPN remote peers.
+          # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+          # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+          local_as: <str>

+          # IPVPN address families to enable for remote peers.
+          address_families: # default=['vpn-ipv4']
+            - <str>
+          remote_peers:

+              # Hostname of remote IPVPN Peer.
+            - hostname: <str; required; unique>

+              # Peering IP of remote IPVPN Peer.
+              ip_address: <str; required>

+              # Remote IPVPN Peer's BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+              # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+              bgp_as: <str; required>

+    # PREVIEW - This datamodel is still under development and may change or get removed at any time.
+    # If a device is not defined under `devices`, AVD will check for a matching entry here, and apply the device settings for the first match.
+    match_devices:

+        # Regex pattern matching the full inventory hostname of one or more devices.
+      - hostname_pattern: <str; required; unique>

+        # Node is acting as IP-VPN Gateway for EVPN to MPLS-IP-VPN Interworking.
+The BGP peer group used for this is "bgp_peer_groups.ipvpn_gateway_peers".
+        # L3 Reachability is required for this to work, the preferred method to establish underlay connectivity is to use core_interfaces.
+        ipvpn_gateway:
+          enabled: <bool; required>

+          # Domain ID to assign to EVPN address family for use with D-path.
+Format <nn>:<nn>.
+          evpn_domain_id: <str; default="65535:1">

+          # Domain ID to assign to IPVPN address families for use with D-path.
+Format <nn>:<nn>.
+          ipvpn_domain_id: <str; default="65535:2">

+          # Enable D-path for use with BGP bestpath selection algorithm.
+          enable_d_path: <bool; default=True>

+          # Maximum routes to accept from IPVPN remote peers.
+          maximum_routes: <int; default=0>

+          # Local BGP AS applied to peering with IPVPN remote peers.
+          # BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+          # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+          local_as: <str>

+          # IPVPN address families to enable for remote peers.
+          address_families: # default=['vpn-ipv4']
+            - <str>
+          remote_peers:

+              # Hostname of remote IPVPN Peer.
+            - hostname: <str; required; unique>

+              # Peering IP of remote IPVPN Peer.
+              ip_address: <str; required>

+              # Remote IPVPN Peer's BGP AS <1-4294967295> or AS number in asdot notation "<1-65535>.<0-65535>".
+              # For asdot notation in YAML inputs, the value must be put in quotes, to prevent it from being interpreted as a float number.
+              bgp_as: <str; required>
+    ```

+    1. Default Value

+        ```yaml
+        device_roles:
+        - name: spine
+          evpn_role: server
+          ptp:
+            priority1: 20
+          cv_tags_topology_type: spine
+        - name: l3leaf
+          connected_endpoints: true
+          evpn_role: client
+          mlag_support: true
+          network_services:
+            l2: true
+            l3: true
+          vtep: true
+          ptp:
+            priority1: 30
+          cv_tags_topology_type: leaf
+        - name: l2leaf
+          connected_endpoints: true
+          mlag_support: true
+          network_services:
+            l2: true
+          underlay_router: false
+          uplink_type: port-channel
+          cv_tags_topology_type: leaf
         ```